jameshughes89/cs102/src/site/outline/outline.rst

 Missed Tests
 ------------

 There are no make-up tests.
-If a student is unable to write a test, the weight of their test will be added to the following test or final exam, whichever comes first.
-If both tests are missed, the weight of the tests will be added to the final exam.
+If a student does not write the midterm and obtains an approved accommodation, the weight of the midterm will be shifted to the final exam.